shriv/jekyll-now/_posts/2019-03-12-Modelling-accessibility-by-suburb.md

 ```

 ## Visualising accessibility within suburb boundaries
 With a dataframe containing both the accessibility information and the suburb, we can filter and plot the accessibility for specific suburbs.
-We just need the accessibility data for the suburb and the boundary information to overlay the two datasets.
+We only need the accessibility data for the suburb and the boundary information to overlay the two datasets.

 ```python
 karori_accessibility = playground_df[playground_df['suburb'] == 'Karori']